IoT for Home Automation – Custom Gateway, Cloud and Mobile App

 Design and development of IoT Home Automation architecture with following components:

 - Sensor networks – installed to capture data from lights, AC, blinds, AV units, doors, and more

-- Custom IoT gateways – to connect sensor networks to cloud backend
+- Custom IoT gateway device – to connect sensor networks to cloud backend

 - Cloud backend – for data analytics

-- iOS/Android App and web-dashboard – UI and front-end to a facilitate human and machine interactions
+- iOS/Android App and web-dashboard – UI and front-end to facilitate human and machine interactions

 The system demonstrates:

 - Home automation scenario which comprises sensor networks [lights, AC, blinds, AV units] that interact with mobile app [iOS, Android] or web dashboard via the custom IoT gateways and the cloud, using MQTT.